williiam-tran/ttl-class-sync/content/Introduction.md

 I still remember the first time I heard lyrics in a language not my mother tongue, yet they resonated deeply.
 I had **[[Butterflies In My Stomach|butterflies in my stomach]]**, a sadness so profound that it wrenched my heart.
 That feeling when words echo straight to the heart, not the brain — I felt like discovering an entirely new part of myself.

-Then, the new refreshing experiences kept flowing: **breaking down** in tears watching movies, giggling at random jokes in the comments, discovering beauty hidden **[[Read Between The Lines|between the lines]]**, having words spiraling out of your mind that you didn't know were in your possession, and finally seeing the payoff of your efforts.
+Then, the new refreshing experiences kept flowing: **[[Breaking Down|breaking down]]** in tears watching movies, giggling at random jokes in the comments, discovering beauty hidden **between the lines**, having words spiraling out of your mind that you didn't know were in your possession, and finally seeing the payoff of your efforts.

 From the moment I can proudly claim English as my second language, I felt like I got a master key that unlock virtually every door.
-I've **[[Be In Someone's Shoes|walked in the shoes of]]** people from different corners of the world, sharing nothing but a common language, yet it was enough to foster both sympathy and empathy.
+I've **walked in the shoes of** people from different corners of the world, sharing nothing but a common language, yet it was enough to foster both sympathy and empathy.

 Each conversation, each perspective shared, reshapes my understanding of the world.
 With the advent of the Internet, it's like having multiple lives in parallel: experiencing countless joys, struggles, triumphs, and so many unnamed emotions through the eyes of people I've never met.
 Truly a cheat code.